vinlok/vinlok.github.io/_posts/2015-12-01-git-basics.md

 Things to keep in mind regarding git:

 - Almost of the operations are local.
-- To examplify to see a list of changes done of a file a month back, git does not goes to internet.
+- To exemplify to see a list of changes done of a file a month back, git does not goes to Internet.
 Rather, it can refer to the local database it stores.
 - There are not many things you *cannot* do if you are not online using git.

 ---